 Waterlogging

-Other
+Other – specify

 None of the above

 4.2 Total area of the holding affected by threats related to soil degradation

 5. Variation in water availability

 Dimension: Environmental

 Theme: Water use

 Agriculture, more specifically irrigated agriculture, is by far the main economic sector using freshwater resources.
 In many places, water withdrawal from rivers and groundwater aquifers is beyond what can be considered environmentally sustainable.
 This affects both rivers and underground aquifers.
 Sustainable agriculture therefore requires that that level of use of freshwater for irrigation remains within acceptable boundaries.
 While there is no internationally agreed standards of water use sustainability, signals associated with unsustainable use of water typically include progressive reduction in the level of groundwater, drying out of springs and rivers, increased conflicts among water users.